florianfelix/simple_csv/README.md

 # Simple Csv Terminal Application
-tui app to quickly create/edit small csv tables
+tui app to quickly create/edit small csv tables the main drawback is that atm all values are treated as strings.

 ## Install
 `cargo install --git <thisrepo> --locked`